alexa/alexa-auto-sdk/samples/android-aacs-sample-app/alexa-auto-app/README.md

 The user can also use the app to listen to audio books.
 For example, if the user says, "Alexa, play the start of lord of the rings book one," Alexa starts playing the audio book from Audible.
 The UI displayed by the app includes the buttons for skipping 30 seconds backward or forward.

-### Logging Out of the AACS Sample App
-To log out of the AACS Sample App, the user goes to the Alexa Voice Assistant Settings and selects `Logout`.
-After responding to a confirmation message, the user is logged out of the app.

-To log back in to the app, the user has to be authenticated by AVS again.

 ## Known Issues
 * Android Emulator on macOS has poor audio quality, which would cause the Alexa Text-to-Speech (TTS) output to be unusable.
 * In the Android Automotive Emulator, the Push-to-Talk button on the system navigation bar does not integrate with the Android Voice Interaction module properly.
 It is hard coded to invoke Google Assistant instead.
 Therefore, even if the user tries to switch from the default voice assistant to Alexa, the Push-to-Talk button on the bottom navigation bar still invokes the Google Assistant.
-* This version of the Sample App does not work with AACS built with Local Voice Control (LVC) extension.